XO Project: Duties

 Preliminary identification of possible star candidates starts at the Haleakala telescope in Hawaii by a team of professional astronomers.
-Once they identify a star that dims slightly from time to time, the information is forwarded to a team of amateur astronomers who then investigate for additional evidence suggesting this dimming is caused by a transiting planet.
+Once they identify a star that dims slightly from time to time (the transit method), the information is forwarded to a team of amateur astronomers who then investigate for additional evidence suggesting this dimming is caused by a transiting planet.
 Once enough data is collected, it is forwarded to the University of Texas McDonald Observatory to confirm the presence of a transiting planet by a second team of professional astronomers.

 Equipment

-McCullough and his team employed a relatively inexpensive telescope called an XO Telescope, made from commercial equipment, to search for extrasolar planets.
-This telescope consists of two 200-millimeter telephoto camera lenses, and resembles binoculars in shape.
-It stands on the summit of the Haleakalā volcano in Hawaii.
+McCullough and his team employed a relatively inexpensive telescope called the XO Telescope, made from commercial equipment, to search for extrasolar planets.
+The construction of the one-of-a-kind telescope cost $60,000 for the hardware, and much more than that for the associated software.
+The telescope consists of two 200-millimeter telephoto camera lenses, and resembles binoculars in shape.
+It is similar to the TrES survey telescope.
+It stands on the summit of the Haleakalā volcano and 3,054 m (10,000 foot) in Hawaii.
 Their first discovery of a Jupiter-sized planet orbiting a Sun-like star 600 light-years from Earth in the constellation Corona Borealis—XO-1b—was reported May 16, 2006 on Newswise.

 In 2016 three similar double telescopes were operating, two in Spain and one in Utah.